edatfreecodecamp/python-math/Algebra-with-Python/Algebra-Read-Me-Course-Outline.md

 <p>
 <hr>
 <p>
 The next video will go deeper, with more examples of how to use SymPy solve.
-It will also explain how the practice functions generate the random problems.
+It will also explain how the practice functions generate the random problems.<p>
 [video - Extra problems](https://www.youtube.com/watch?v=lFTCVUCbNoM)<p>
 <p>
 <hr>
 <p>
 Here is the Colab notebook to go along with extra problems.
-Use it to add more to your Algebra Colab notebook that you are building.
+Use it to add more to your Algebra Colab notebook that you are building.<p>
 [Notebook link: ](https://colab.research.google.com/drive/1Jv6WxW93J_1GZao8DkNb4X0D93oVibbs)<p>
 <p>
 <hr>
 <p>
 <hr>
 <p>
-## Week 3 - Fractions, Decimals, and Percents
+## Week 3 - Fractions, Decimals, and Percents<p>
 This unit will focus on converting decimals to fractions and percents.<p>
 [video](error)<p>
 [Colab notebook to go along with video](Week-03-code.ipynb)<p>